ExplorViz-Archive/EaaS-server/README.md

 ### Running the docker image

-If you have docker-compose installed you can use the easy-to-configure `docker-compose.yml` in the docker directory.
+If you have docker-compose installed you can use the easy-to-configure `docker-compose.yml`.
 You can configure some options from there.
 Start the container by running:

 ```
-$ docker-compose -f docker/docker-compose.yml up -d
+$ docker-compose up -d
 ```

 If you prefer to use `docker` directly, use something like